garrett-lam/scRNAseq_filterQC/README.md

  - __If you use/prefer conda__: Create environment using `conda env create -f cse185.yaml`.
 Then call `conda activate cse185` to activate the environment.
  - __If you use/prefer micromamba__: Create environment using `micromamba env create --name cse185 --file cse185_micromamba.yaml`.
 Then call `micromamba activate cse185` to activate the environment.

-___Important Notes___:
- - The environment creation step may take a while (this is normal) and may throw warnings/messages (these may safely be ignored).
- - You may encounter issues with setting up the environments on Datahub.
-If this is the case, we highly recommend you clone the repo and set up the environment on a local macOS/Linux machine.
-That being said, the following special steps are needed to get things to work on Datahub:
+___Notes for Datahub Users___:
-    - If you get `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.` when calling `conda activate cse185`, follow the onscreen directions by running `conda init bash` (that is the shell used on Datahub) and closing/restarting your shell.
+If you get `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.` when calling `conda activate cse185`, follow the onscreen directions by running `conda init bash` (that is the shell used on Datahub) and closing/restarting your shell.
 Then, instead of calling `conda activate cse185`, call `source activate cse185` to activate the environment.

+___General Notes___:
+ - The environment creation step may take a while.
+This is normal.
+ - If you are prompted with a message to update conda `==> WARNING: A newer version of conda exists. <==`, you may safely ignore it.
+ - If you are prompted with a warning, `Warning: you have pip-installed dependences in your environment file, but you do not list pip itself as one of your conda dependencies...`, you may safely ignore it.

 ## Manual Preprocessing Steps:
 **IMPORTANT:** Ensure barcodes, features, matrix files are formatted in the following way: